 Answer common questions posted on your listing/reviews/feedback or competitors listings

 Find out what customers are asking about regarding your specific type of product.
 If people are asking questions, it means that info is hard to find or not included in your competitors’ listings.
-Make sure you address those questions and/or concerns with your content
+Make sure you address those questions and/or concerns with your content.

 Amazon now requires you to add keywords to each image in your A+ content.
-These are not indexed in Amazon but will be indexed in Google.
+These are not indexed in Amazon but will be indexed by Google.
 The image keywords are also used for screen reader applications for visually impaired customers.

 Take a look at the competition and see how you can make yours better